iiHaSTe/haste-lang/README.md

 [Note:
 **_All language features and subject are temporary and able to change_**]
+[Fun fact:
+**_I'll forgot that language for a while.
+My environment piss me off (im using mobile). i didn't know the project will get that complicate. so no Haste for a yeaaaaaars :('_**]

 ## Features:
 - How to try it? <br/>